takaki7255/sam2_manga_ft/README.md

-# Train SAM 2: Segment Anything in Images
+# Train SAM 2: Segment Anything 2 in 60 lines of code (Guide/code)
 This repository contain toturial code fine/tuning training segment anything in 60 lines of code.
 It identical to the original SAM 2 repository  but contain two additional files train_model.py for training/fine-tuning, and test_model.py for loading and evaluating the trained model.